𝐖𝐡𝐚𝐭 𝐢𝐬 𝐭𝐡𝐞 𝐫𝐮𝐥𝐢𝐧𝐠 𝐨𝐧 𝐢𝐧𝐭𝐢𝐦𝐚𝐜𝐲 𝐰𝐢𝐭𝐡 𝐬𝐥𝐚𝐯𝐞 𝐰𝐨𝐦𝐞𝐧?

 Narrated by Abu Dawood, 2158; classed as hasan by Shaykh al-Albaani in Saheeh Abi Dawood, 1890.

-For many reasons, including the fact that the Muslims have long since given up jihad, slavery is now very rare.
-This means that the Muslims must be extra cautious by examining any case in which it is claimed that someone is a slave, whether male or female.
+For many reasons, including the fact that Muslims have long since given up jihad, slavery is now very rare.
+This means that Muslims must be extra cautious by examining any case in which it is claimed that someone is a slave, whether male or female.